jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 I think there are at least two things going on here.
 On one hand, recommendations largely align with a [whole food plant-based diet]({{< relref "health" >}}).
 It's a good idea to eat healthy food.
-On the other hand, tyramine should be avoided due to potentially dangerous interactions.[^weiss2018] However, the issue is not limited to tyramine.
+Also, tyramine should be avoided due to potentially dangerous interactions.[^weiss2018] However, healthy eating and tyramine are not the only considerations.
 Vegans need to know that the pharmacodynamics of Daime are vividly affected by insoluable [fiber](/posts/fiber-is-not-fibrous/).
-Fruits high in insoluable fiber include pineapple, banana, and avocado.
-Instead of experiencing a pleasantly strong subjective effect for about two hours, insoluable fiber buffers the force of the Daime.
+Insoluable fiber buffers the force of the Daime.
-Consequently, participants may feel little (mostly sober) for much of the time, followed by an unpleasantly strong, brief burst of Daime after 1-2 hours.
+Consequently, participants may feel little (mostly sober) for much of the time, followed by an overwhelmingly strong, brief burst of Daime after 1-2 hours.

-To mitigate this effect, it's only necessary to minimize insoluable fiber intake about 8-12 hours prior to the ceremony.
+Foods high in insoluable fiber include pineapple, banana, and avocado.[^fiber] To set yourself up for success, here is a specific dietary recommendation.
+Take 1-2 tablespoon ground cayenne pepper with dinner on the evening prior to the event.
+This should take care of any insoluable fiber lingering in your intestines.
+On the day of, [cook a sweet potato]({{< relref "sweet-potato" >}}) and blend it with a small slice of fresh ginger.
+Don't eat anything else.
+The sweet potato is almost 100% soluable fiber and does not monkey with the pharmacodynamics of Daime.

 ### Lyrics